FDA Approves Foundayo: A GLP-1 Pill Alternative for Weight Loss

 Side Effects You Should Know About

-Honestly, no medication in this class is without trade-offs.
-The most commonly reported side effects of GLP-1 oral medications include:
+No medication in this drug class is without trade-offs.
+The most commonly reported side effects associated with oral GLP-1 receptor agonists include:

-• Reduced appetite (this one's technically the intended effect, but it can feel uncomfortable at first)
+- Decreased appetite (this is the intended pharmacological effect, but it can feel uncomfortable early in treatment)

 What the Experts Are Saying